Setting up an AWS Instance

 In this lesson, we will learn to set-up an instance with Ubuntu, an open source software operating system and part of the Amazon Free Tier program.

-Follow along with these steps and/or watch our walk-through tutorial to get started!
+Follow along with these steps and/or watch our video tutorials for Mac or Windows on the AWS Overview page to get started!

 Step 1: Log in to an AWS account¶